 It might seem daunting throwing yourself back into the system but there’s never been a better time to get educated, whatever your age.

 1. You’re more focused

-Unlike many of your younger peers you’re likely to be more career focused and determined to succeed at your degree.
-Enjoying the social side of university life is probably less important than when you were 18, which means less distractions.
+Unlike many of your younger peers, you’re likely to be more career focused and determined to succeed at your degree.
+Enjoying the social side of university life is probably less important than when you were 18, which means fewer distractions.
 Plus, if you’ve decided to go to university later in life it’s a pretty big decision to make, one you’ve probably not taken lightly as well as making a heavy financial investment in and not an opportunity you want to waste.

 2. You have more life experience